 Hood River CountyCOVID-19 vaccine eligibility

-In the meantime, if you have tested positive for COVID-19, it is important that you adhere to the following instructions, even if you are vaccinated:
+If you have tested positive for COVID-19, even if you are vaccinated: